Goal tracking methods compared: how to pick the one that fits

 Process-based tracking measures adherence to specific actions and behaviors rather than outcomes, focusing on what a person does daily rather than where results stand.

-This is the method with the strongest research support.
+Process-based tracking has the strongest research support of the five methods reviewed here.
 Williamson, Swann, and colleagues’ 2022 meta-analysis found process goals produced an effect size of d = 1.36 compared to d = 0.44 for performance goals and d = 0.09 for outcome goals [1].
 Process tracking succeeds by keeping attention on controllable actions rather than results that depend on external factors.

 “Process goals had the largest effect on performance (d = 1.36), significantly outperforming both performance goals (d = 0.44) and outcome goals (d = 0.09).” – Williamson, Swann, and colleagues [1]